2 – Nautical charts

 Moreover, the meridians will need to be perpendicular to the parallels.

-A well known method to create such a chart is the Mercator projection named after Gerard Mercator Kremer a Flemish scholar who studied in 's Hertogenbosch (the Netherlands) and Leuven (now Belgium) and who invented his famous projection in 1569.
+A well known method to create such a chart is named after Gerard Mercator Kremer – a Flemish scholar who studied in 's Hertogenbosch (the Netherlands) and Leuven (now Belgium) and who invented his famous projection in 1569.

-The Mercator chart was designed for sailors and can be constructed by wrapping a cylinder around the planet so that it touches the equator.
+The Mercator chart was designed for nautical navigators and can be constructed by wrapping a cylinder around the planet so that it touches the equator.
 On this cylinder the surface of the earth is projected and finally the cylinder is cut open to yield the 2-dimensional chart.

 Figure 2.1 – The construction of Mercator projection.

-From this it is clear that only the vertical scales should be used for measuring distances.
+Understanding how distortions arise will make it obvious that only the vertical scales should be used for measuring distances.

-Figure 2.2 shows the deformations of the Mercator projection: only the vertical scale of the chart should be used for measuring distances.
+The extent of the distortions of the Mercator projection is highlighted in Figure 2.2, confirming that only the vertical scale of the chart should be used for measuring distances.

 Click on the world map to see the distortions of a Mercator projection.
 Each navy coloured circle / ellipse has a radius of 500 km.